Pointed Pen

 Do I need calligraphy experience before learning copperplate?
 No. Copperplate is often the first pointed-pen style beginners learn.
 If you have done faux calligraphy with a regular pen, you already understand the visual logic of thick downstrokes and thin upstrokes.
 That background is helpful but not required.

 How is copperplate different from Spencerian script?
-Both are pointed-pen scripts, but Spencerian is lighter and more oval-heavy, with very little flex pressure used.
+Both are pointed-pen scripts developed from a shared writing-master tradition, but Spencerian is lighter and more oval-heavy, with very little flex pressure used and shading dropped from letters like i, t, and p.
 Copperplate tends to use more pressure and produce bolder thick strokes.
-Spencerian was developed as a practical everyday hand; copperplate is more formal.
+Spencerian was developed in 1840 by Platt Rogers Spencer as a practical everyday hand and became the American standard for business correspondence for roughly seventy years; copperplate is more formal and stayed closer to its engraved-copybook roots.
 Many penmanship books treat them as related cousins within the same tradition.

 Can I learn copperplate with a brush pen instead of a dip pen?
 Some brush pens with fine, flexible tips can approximate copperplate-style contrast, but the result is not true copperplate.
 The pointed dip pen is central to the script because the spreading tines produce precise, controlled line variation that brush tips do not replicate the same way.
 For brush-specific lettering, modern brush lettering is a distinct style worth exploring separately.